jhumelsine/jhumelsine.github.io/_posts/2025-08-27-builders-director.md

 See: [Previous Blog References](https://jhumelsine.github.io/2025/08/08/builder-introduction.html#references), which provides an extensive list of __Builder__ resources.

 # Complete Demo Code
 Here’s the entire implementation up to this point as one file.
 Copy and paste it into a Java environment and execute it.
 If you don’t have Java, try this [Online Java Environment](https://www.programiz.com/java-programming/online-compiler/).
 Add more tests.
 Play with the implementation.
 Refactor some of the code.
+Copy and paste the code into Generative AI for analysis and comments.

 ```java
 import java.util.*;